bartificer/programming-by-stealth/docs/pbs31.md

 ## Static Functions

 Prototypes can contain another category of functions, so-called _static functions_, or colloquially, _class functions_.
-These functions are not called on instances of prototypes, instead, they are properties of the prototype itself.
+These functions are not called on instances of prototypes.
+Instead, they are properties of the prototype itself.
 Static functions are used to add functionality to the prototype as a whole, not to instances of the prototype.

-I’m sure that sounds both abstract and confusing, so let’s try make it more concrete with an example.
-The concept of a leap years is definitely related to the concept of dates, so it has relevance of our `pbs.Date` prototype.
-However, leap years are not dates, so a function for checking if a given year is a leap year doesn’t make sense as an instance function.
+I’m sure that sounds both abstract and confusing.
+So let’s try make it more concrete with an example.
+The concept of a leap years is definitely related to the concept of dates; so it has relevance of our `pbs.Date` prototype.
+However, leap years are not dates.
+So a function for checking if a given year is a leap year doesn’t make sense as an instance function.
 If you wanted to find out if 1900 was a leap year, it would not make sense to have to write code like this:

 ```javascript
 var testYear = 1900;